didacfontanet/entra-id-iam-lab/lab-08-app-registration-oauth2/readme.md

 ### 2. Review app identifiers

-After registration, the Overview page shows the three critical identifiers used in every OAuth2/OIDC flow:
+After registration the Overview page shows the three identifiers used in every OAuth2/OIDC flow:

 | Identifier | Value | Used for |
 |---|---|---|